djcooke/compendium/_potd_171_enemies/wisent.md

     description: 'telegraphed pointblank AoE that causes damage and paralyze;
     used immediately after Khoomii, making it difficult to escape'
 job_specifics:
+  GNB:
+    difficulty: Easy
+    notes:
+      - 'Make sure to interrupt Horroisonous Blast.
+Avoid if you have amnesia enchantment'
   MCH:
     difficulty: Easy
     notes: